Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams

 The influence diagram for the problem is presented in Fig. \ref{fig:score}, and a corresponding RJT in Fig. \ref{fig:score_rjt}.
 For converting the influence diagram into a rooted junction tree, we use the first algorithm from \citet{parmentier2020integer}.
 The algorithm takes a set of nodes and their information sets, along with a topological order for the nodes and returns a gradual rooted junction tree.
 A topological order for a graph assigns a unique index to each node, so that for each arc $(i,j) \in A_{ID}$, the index of node $j$ is larger than that of node $i$.

 The first stage of the diagram involves R\&D decisions towards climate sensitivity ($D_{CS}$), damages ($D_{Dmg}$) and technology ($D_{T1}$).
 If successful, the climate parameter (climate sensitivity and damage exponent) R\&D efforts modify the information structure so that the parametrization is partially revealed in 2050 instead of 2070.
-This is represented by the observation nodes $O_{Dmg}$ and $O_{CS}$ and the outcome (success/failure) of the projects by $C_{Dmg}$ and $O_{CS}$.
+This is represented by the nodes $R_{Dmg}$ and $R_{CS}$ and the outcome (success/failure) of the projects by $O_{Dmg}$ and $O_{CS}$.
 Because the value nodes $v \in N^V$ represent deterministic mappings $s_{I(v)} \to \mathbb{R}$, the value nodes are not explicitly represented in the RJT.
 Instead, the components of the expected utility can be extracted from the clusters containing $I(v)$, following the ideas used in the computational experiments of \citet{parmentier2020integer}.

 Decisions over emission reductions ($D_{Ei}, i \in \{1,2,3\}$) are made in three stages: in 2030, 2050 and 2070, which represent the medium-term and long-term climate actions.